 Getting a vehicle repaired can be stressful.
 Many people do not know enough about cars to know if the work is needed or if it was done properly.
 There are steps you can take to protect yourself and things you can do if are unhappy with the work done or the bill.

 Where appropriate, present your complaint in writing, and keep a copy for yourself.
 You may want to get an independent examination of the vehicle.
-If you still cannot resolve the problem, you will likely need to go to other agencies for help, for example the Consumer Protection Division.
-They can be contacted toll-free at 1-877-880-5550 or by emailing consumerprotection@gov.sk.ca.
+If you still cannot resolve the problem, you will likely need to go to other agencies for help.
+For example, you can contact the Financial and Consumer Affairs Authority.

-If you are not satisfied with the work simply refusing to pay the bill will not generally resolve the problem.
-If you do not pay the bill the mechanic may refuse to give you back your vehicle or may give you the vehicle back but then register a lien against your vehicle.
-Even If they give you the vehicle back they can register a lien within 15 days of returning it to you.
-If a mechanic has your vehicle or a lien against it they may eventually be able to sell your vehicle to pay the bill.
-You may need to seek legal advice if you are in this situation and you do not want to pay the bill (perhaps because of shoddy work).
+If you are not satisfied with the work, simply refusing to pay the bill will not generally resolve the problem.
+If you do not pay the bill, the mechanic may refuse to give you back your vehicle.
+They may also give you the vehicle back but then register a lien against your vehicle.
+Even If they give you the vehicle back, they can register a lien within 15 days of returning it to you.
+If a mechanic has your vehicle or a lien against it, they may eventually be able to sell your vehicle to pay the bill.
+You may need to seek legal advice if you are in this situation, and you do not want to pay the bill.

 Despite your best efforts, it may not be possible for you to resolve a dispute with a dealer or mechanic.
-If you cannot get any satisfaction from the people you are dealing with, you may need to consider taking the issue to court.
+In this case, you may need to consider taking the issue to court.
 A lawyer's advice can be useful to help you decide if it is worth your while to go to court.
 You may also want to consider going to Small Claims Court.
 This court provides an easier and less expensive way to resolve legal disputes and often a lawyer's assistance is not required.
+This court can only be used if the claim is $50,000 or less.

 The possibility of having to go to court is why it is important to keep accurate records of your agreement and communications.
 Unless you can accurately show a judge the evidence of what happened, you will have difficulty protecting your rights as a consumer.
 In consumer law, the difference between theory and fact is being able to prove your claim.
 Complete records will help you to prove your claim, whether to a dealer or to a judge.